Susan Herbert, Countess of Montgomery

 Susan Herbert (née de Vere), Countess of Montgomery (26 May 1587 – 1629), was an English court office holder.
-She served as lady-in-waiting to the queen consort of England, Anne of Denmark.
+She served as lady-in-waiting to the queen consort of England and Scotland, Anne of Denmark.
 She was the youngest daughter of Elizabethan courtier, and poet Edward de Vere, 17th Earl of Oxford.

 Family and early years

 Lady Susan was born on 26 May 1587, the youngest daughter of Edward de Vere, 17th Earl of Oxford, and Anne Cecil, the daughter of statesman William Cecil, 1st Baron Burghley, Queen Elizabeth's chief advisor and leading member of her Privy Council.
 She had two older sisters, Lady Elizabeth and Lady Bridget.
 She also had an illegitimate half-brother, Edward, born out of wedlock to Anne Vavasour, who had an intimate relationship with the earl.

 Following the death of Anne Cecil on 5 June 1588, a year after her birth, Susan and her sisters remained in the household of their maternal grandfather William Cecil, owner of Burghley House, where they received an excellent education.
 In 1591 Susan's father married for the second time to Elizabeth Trentham, who was the mother of Henry de Vere, later the 18th Earl of Oxford.

 In 1603 Robert Cecil placed her in the household of Anne of Denmark.
 Susan de Vere was "taken out" of the audience to dance at Hampton Court during The Masque of Indian and China Knights on 1 January 1604.
 The male masquers in costume included her future husband Philip Herbert and his brother William.